pchen7e2/subtitlext/README.md

 # subtitlext
-A Chrome extension to display user-provided `.srt` subtitles for videos played on a webpage.
-With this extension you can display an external `.srt` subtitle file when watching videos online.
+A Chrome extension to display user-provided `.srt` or `.ssa/.ass` subtitles for videos played on a webpage.
+With this extension you can display an external subtitle file when watching videos online.
 The choice is no longer limited to those provided by video providers.
 For example, you can add a Chinese subtitle file or a dual-language one.

 ### Sites supported
-**Hulu** and
+**Hulu**,
-**Amazon Prime Video** are supported and tested.
+**Amazon Prime Video** and **Crunchyroll** are supported and tested.

 It can be easily extend
 to support other sites.
 Before that, it uses a default configuration for those sites.